mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 <div class="collapse">

-<p>In this step we aim to select the Thermometer device associated with the user logged in to the application. </p>
+<p>In this step we want to select the Thermometer device associated with the user logged in to the application. </p>
 <p>We introduce the <code>loadTemperatureDevice(user)</code>as one of the methods to be called in our <code>onNext</code> method, defined in the previous step: </p>
 <pre><code>        @Override
         public void onNext(User user) {